FDNS(1) fdns man page FDNS(1)

 $ sudo fdns --server=cloudflare

-$ sudo fdns --server=non-profit
+$ sudo fdns --server=security

 $ sudo fdns --server=family